noopur-zambare/noopur-zambare.github.io/_projects/project-1.md

 ---
 title: "Liquid Neural Networks for Enhanced Decision-Making"
-excerpt: "A decision-making algorithm based on LNN - Bachelor’s Thesis "
+excerpt: "A decision-making algorithm based on Federated Co-Learning : Bachelor’s Thesis [Ongoing] "
 collection: projects
 permalink: /projects/project-1

 ---

-### A decision-making algorithm based on LNN - Bachelor’s Thesis
+### A decision-making algorithm based on Federated Co-Learning - Bachelor’s Thesis

+- eveloping an algorithm to incorporate Co-Training into Federated Learning such that data is decentralized yet benefiting both models mutually.
-- Liquid Neural Networks (LNNs) as a novel approach to foster decision-making processes.
+- Utilizing Liquid Neural Networks as the base model in Federated Learning Network
-- LNNs, inspired by fluid dynamics, exhibit dynamic information flow and adaptability, enabling eﬀicient decision-making.
-- Utilizing LNN to benefit Autonomous Driving Vehicles